Skip to content

 Not available on OpenBSD

-OpenBSD’s base toolchain ships an incomplete profiling runtime, so a coverage-instrumented ponyc can’t be linked there. gmake configure use=coverage is rejected on OpenBSD with an error.
+OpenBSD’s base toolchain ships an incomplete profiling runtime, so a coverage-instrumented ponyc can’t be linked there.
+Configuring with -DPONY_USES=coverage is rejected on OpenBSD with an error.

 DTrace / SystemTap

 The Pony runtime includes USDT (Userland Statically Defined Tracing) probes.
 They’re consumed by SystemTap on Linux and by DTrace on FreeBSD.
 No other platform is supported: macOS removed DTrace, and neither DragonFly BSD nor OpenBSD ships a DTrace-compatible probe-generation tool (OpenBSD’s btrace is a separate tracer with no USDT support).
-On DragonFly BSD and OpenBSD, gmake configure use=dtrace is rejected with an error rather than failing later in the build.
+On DragonFly BSD and OpenBSD, configuring with -DPONY_USES=dtrace is rejected with an error rather than failing later in the build.

 Building requires a dtrace-compatible tool on your PATH: